MiyooCFW/kernel/Documentation/trace/kprobetrace.rst

 Symbol type('symbol') is an alias of u32 or u64 type (depends on BITS_PER_LONG)
 which shows given pointer in "symbol+offset" style.
+On the other hand, symbol-string type ('symstr') converts the given address to "symbol+offset/symbolsize" style and stores it as a null-terminated string.
+With 'symstr' type, you can filter the event with wildcard pattern of the symbols, and you don't need to solve symbol name by yourself.
 For $comm, the default type is "string"; any other type is invalid.

 .. _user_mem_access:

 User Memory Access
 ------------------
 Kprobe events supports user-space memory access.
 For that purpose, you can use